Energetic Considerations in Quantum Target Ranging: Abstract

 \section{Abstract}

 While quantum illumination (QI) can offer a quantum-enhancement in target detection, its potential for performing target ranging remains unclear.
 With its capabilities hinging on a joint-measurement between a returning signal and its retained idler, an unknown return time makes a QI-based protocol difficult to realise.
 This paper outlines a potential QI-based approach to quantum target ranging based on recent developments in multiple quantum hypothesis testing and quantum-enhanced channel position finding (CPF).
 Applying CPF to time bins, one finds an upper-bound on the error probability for quantum target ranging.
-However, using energetic considerations, we show that for such a scheme a quantum advantage may not physically be realised.
+However, using energetic considerations, we show that for such a scheme a quantum advantage may not \SP{be proven with current mathematical tools.}